A Heist with Markiplier

 A Heist with Markiplier is a 2019 interactive comedy film written and directed by Mark Fischbach, better known by his online pseudonym Markiplier.
 The film stars Fischbach, as well as Rosanna Pansino, Matthew Patrick, and Chance Morris in major roles.
 It follows Fischbach on a heist with his assistant (the audience's POV) that goes wrong.
 If a part of the special is continuous, two end cards will direct viewers to different endings, of which there are 31.

 Following the success of Fischbach's previous interactive video A Date with Markiplier in 2017, he wrote the script for the special a year later, although production did not start until 2019.
-The special was released on YouTube Premium for free on October 30, 2019, and received positive reviews from critics and audiences, who particularly praised the engagement for the audience.
+The special was released on YouTube Premium for free on October 30, 2019, and received positive reviews from critics and audiences, who particularly praised Fischbach's performance and the engagement for the audience.

 Plot

 Markiplier and his assistant (Note: To reflect the first-person perspective and allow for the viewer to self-insert, the assistant is always referred to with they/them pronouns) break into a museum to steal an ancient box located in a vault.
 A chain of escapades leads them to obtaining the two keys required to enter the vault.
 Mark grabs the box, triggering an alarm.
 Mark gives two escape options: going down a sewer, or using a bomb and escaping from the vault.

 If they choose the sewer, they stumble upon a branch leading to a dark tunnel and a light one.
-Traveling to the light tunnel brings them to the middle of the ocean, resulting either with the assistant being abducted by pirates, or the pair being stranded on a deserted island, either being abducted by aliens Hanson and Avidan, or joining a potential cannibal.
+Traveling to the light tunnel brings them to the middle of the ocean, resulting either with the assistant being abducted by pirates, or the pair being stranded on a deserted island, either being abducted by aliens, or joining a potential cannibal.
 If the assistant chooses the dark tunnel, Mark repeatedly suggests splitting up.
 This results in Mark's death or disappearance.
 Only one of the "split up" decisions results in the assistant being confronted by "Darkiplier", who tells them that he has hidden codes in every ending, as well as saying that Mark is a liar snake, leading to the final, 31st ending.
 (Note: Each ending is numbered out of 31, with an alphanumeric character briefly flashing.
 If the characters are placed in the numbered order, a password is created that unlocks the film's companion website, revealing behind-the-scenes footage and bloopers) If the assistant chooses not to split, the two enter a tunnel inhabited by the "Sewer Cult"; when chaos ensues, the assistant holds Mark over a pit.
 If they decide to let him go, the assistant escapes the tunnel.
 If they hang on, they both fall, along with the box from the vault.
 Mark finds a wormhole device, allowing them to escape and return to the start.

 If the assistant chooses to use the bomb instead of the sewer to escape the vault, they and Mark escape and are presented with two getaway options: a helicopter or a car.